Moving bank can bring you savings and make it easier to manage your money. But what’s does it do to your credit report?

 This could indicate to a lender that you’re desperate for credit, and therefore not a good person to accept.

 That doesn’t mean you can’t do it.
-If you have a healthy credit report and don’t have any essential applications for credit coming up you can probably get away with three or four in the same number of months.
-Though your score will dip, it will recover.
+If you have a healthy credit report and don’t have any essential applications for credit coming up you can probably get away with a number of applications – though your score will dip, it will recover.

 Applying for an overdraft